barefootnetworks/SAI/doc/SAI_Generic_Extensions.md

 } sai_generic_programmable_entry_attr_t;
 ```
+Note: The custom range attributes are not really necessary except to satisfy SAI meta.

 # SAI Pipeline #
 The following diagram describes a SAI pipeline with various HW blocks.
 The yellow boxes indicate fixed HW blocks which are typically not modifiable.
 The blue boxes indicate runtime modifiable blocks like ACLs or some other stateful entities.
 Both the yellow and blue boxes are today described in SAI and their programming semantics are well established.
 The red boxes indicate new extensions to the pipeline which are the subject of this proposal.